delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 The source code of the latest version of CodeSnip can be downloaded from http://www.delphidabbler.com/software/codesnip/download.

-The current development source tree and all v3.x versions can be viewed and downloaded from SourgeForce.net at http://codesnip.svn.sourceforge.net/viewvc/codesnip/.
+The current development source tree and snapshots of all releases from v3.0 can be viewed and downloaded from SourgeForge at http://codesnip.svn.sourceforge.net/viewvc/codesnip/.

 Subversion users can checkout code from